 Of course, there has been some work on predicting readmissions using ANN models in the published literature.
 Futoma et al. implemented the basic architecture of feed-forward ANN models and showed modest advantages over conventional methods [9].
 A number of researchers proposed to embed medical concepts (including but not limited to ICD-9 diagnosis and procedural codes) into a latent variable space to capture their co-relationships [28, 29, 37]; however, these investigators used this approach largely for cohort creation rather than predicting clinical outcomes or risk-adjustment.
 Krompass et al [36] used Hellinger-distance based principal components analysis [38] to embed ICD-10 codes and then built a logistic regression model using the embedded codes as input features.
 They found marginal improvements in prediction of readmissions over a feed-forward neural network but were restricted by their limited sample size.
 Choi et al. [35] designed a graph-based attention model to supplement embedding with medical ontologies for various prediction tasks, including readmission.
 However, their model did not explicitly consider the fact that the medical codes are permutation invariant.
-In this paper, we took advantage of a novel word embedding approach, Global Vector for Word Representations (GloVe) [27], as well as a new and recently proposed deep set architecture [30] to fully capture the inter-relationship and the permutation-invariant nature of the diagnosis and procedure codes.
-These choices – which were purposeful and driven by our intuition on the benefits of ANN models for this specific task – resulted in improved accuracy of prediction for readmission for a word embedding deep set architecture model across all 3 conditions.
+In this paper, we took advantage of a novel word embedding approach, Global Vector for Word Representations (GloVe) [27], as well as a new and recently proposed deep set architecture [30] to fully capture the inter-relationship and the permutation-invariant nature of the diagnosis and procedure codes at a local and global level.
+These choices – which were purposeful and driven by our intuition on the benefits of ANN models for this specific task – resulted in improved accuracy of prediction for readmission for a word embedding deep set architecture model across all 3 conditions under consideration.

 Our study should be interpreted in context of the following limitations.
 First, although we found ANN models outperformed hierarchical logistic regression models, it is uncertain whether these improvements will justify their use more broadly as this requires consideration of other issues.
 For example, ANN models require large-scale data sources to train.
 Even though such data were available given the NRD for our current work, these are not always available.
-But the widespread availability and application of administrative claims data in assessing quality and hospital performance justifies the need to explore ANN models (and other approaches) further.
+But the widespread availability and application of administrative claims data in assessing quality and hospital performance justifies the need to explore ANN models (and other approaches) and alternative feature representation further.
 Second, ANN models are computationally intensive and retain a “blackbox” feel with its findings difficult to understand and explain to users (similar to other models like gradient boosting).
 These issues may make it less attractive to policymakers and administrators when there may be a need to justify why performance is lacking in a public program (e.g., HRRP).
 Third, ANN models may not work for applications beyond 30-day readmission in these 3 common conditions.
 Work is needed to compare the performance of ANN models with traditional approaches for other outcomes (e.g., mortality), rare diseases, or populations (i.e., non-hospitalized patients).

-In summary, ANN models with medical code embeddings have higher predictive accuracy for 30-day readmission when compared with hierarchical logistic regression models and gradient boosting, a widely used, decision tree-based machine learning algorithm.
+In summary, ANN models with medical code embeddings have higher predictive accuracy for 30-day readmission when compared with hierarchical logistic regression models and gradient boosting.
 Furthermore, ANN models generate risk-standardized hospital readmission rates that lead to differing assessments of hospital performance when compared to these other approaches.
 The role of ANN models in clinical and health services research warrants further investigation.